 What Does Full Spectrum CBD Mean?

-Full spectrum CBD is derived from hemp and contains many cannabinoids beyond only CBD, including THC, along with other elements of the hemp plant, including naturally-occurring terpenes, essential vitamins, fatty acids, protein, and more.
+Full spectrum CBD is derived from hemp and contains many cannabinoids beyond CBD, along with other elements of the hemp plant, including naturally-occurring terpenes, essential vitamins, fatty acids, protein, and more.

 You might sometimes find full spectrum CBD called whole-plant CBD extract for this reason.
 “We are organic farmers, and we stay as close to the plant as possible,” says Laura Freeman, founder of Laura’s Mercantile and Laura’s Homestead Alternatives.